-On September 26, 2016, the Company issued a Warrant to Comcast pursuant to which Comcast may, subject to certain vesting provisions, purchase up to 7,816,162 shares of the Company's common stock, subject to adjustment in accordance with the terms of the Warrant, for a per share exercise price of \$4.76.
+On September 26, 2016, the Company granted a warrant to purchase shares of common stock (the "Warrant") to Comcast pursuant to which Comcast may, subject to certain vesting provisions, purchase up to 7,816,162 shares of the Company's common stock subject to adjustment in accordance with the terms of the Warrant, for a per share exercise price of \$4.76.
 Comcast may exercise the Warrant for cash or on a net share basis.
 The Warrant expires on September 26, 2023 or the prior consummation of a change of control of the Company.